scouten-adobe/jumbo/README.md

 ## Requirements

-The toolkit requires **Rust version 1.74.0** or newer.
+The crate requires **Rust version 1.74.0** or newer.
 When a newer version of Rust becomes required, a new minor (1.x.0) version of this crate will be released.

 ### Supported platforms

-The toolkit has been tested on the following operating systems:
+The crate has been tested on the following operating systems:

 * Windows (IMPORTANT: Only the MSVC build chain is supported on Windows.
 We would welcome a PR to enable GNU build chain support on Windows.)
 * MacOS (Intel and Apple silicon)